-Once you have logged into your club account select the New Registration Form option at the top of your home page.
+Log into your club account and select the New Registration Form option at the top of your home page.

-- Registration Name – this is the main title of the registration and will be displayed on both the registration listing and at the top of your public registration page.
+- Registration Name – this is the main title of the registration and will be displayed on both the registration listing on zone4.ca and at the top of your public registration page.

 - Open and Close Date and Time – Your registration must have an open and close date.
-This controls when the registration will be open to the public and be visible in the main registration index listings on Zone4.ca.
+This controls when the registration will be open to the public and be visible in the main registration listings on zone4.ca.

-- Contact Email -This is important information so registrants know who to contact regarding registration questions and changes.
+- Contact Email – So registrants know who to contact regarding registration questions and changes.

-If you have already created a registration form for an event that has many of the same settings as your current one, you can choose to copy settings from a previous form.
+If you have previously created a registration form for an event that has many of the same settings as the one you are making now, you can choose to copy settings from a previous form.
 This option is pictured below.
 Selecting either of these will show a list of previous registrations to choose from.

 Once you have filled in all the relevant information select Create Form at the bottom of your page (pictured below).